 You might decide that other goals, like retirement saving or saving for a down payment on a home, are more important than saving for college.
 If you put money in a 529, you can’t repurpose it for other goals without paying the penalty, which makes the account restrictive.

-If you’re not sure that you want to dedicate your savings toward paying for education, opening a simple savings account or CD at a bank that pays high-interest rates, like CIT Bank or BBVA, is a good place to start.
+If you’re not sure that you want to dedicate your savings toward paying for education, opening a simple savings account or CD at a bank that pays high-interest rates, like CIT Bank, is a good place to start.

 You can always move the money into a 529 if you decide to do so later.